 The need to invest money in the most profitable and efficient manner is the first rule of any kind of investment.
 For a first-time investor, it is especially crucial to understand the A-Z of all kinds of investments.
 A beginner must understand before taking that step, because a single turn can make or break you.
 The article explains about how to choose/select mutual funds?

 To this end, investing in mutual funds has many easy advantages.
 The two key ones being are:

-a. it will help you stay invested in the markets and
+- it will help you stay invested in the markets.

 - give you breathing space from constantly tracking your investment portfolio.

-There are many types of mutual funds that are broadly categorized into index mutual funds, low-risk mutual funds, and high-risk mutual funds.
+There are many types of mutual funds that are broadly categorised into index mutual funds, low-risk mutual funds, and high-risk mutual funds.
 For those looking to invest in mutual funds, it is imperative to consider a variety of factors.
 These factors will help them to decide on the kind of mutual fund scheme that you wish to opt for.
 Very often, first-time investors opt for the fund that seems to be doing the best in the market.

 However, it isn’t necessary that a particular fund will yield the best results for them.

 An investor’s understanding of risk and the purpose behind him or her making that investment are just some of the many factors that need to be considered before making that investment.

 Understanding the Risks Involved in selecting the Mutual Funds

 Before making any kind of investment, it is imperative that an investor understands the risks.
 The risk that are associated with the type of investment that he or she is opting for.